 King David changed the world.
 We still talk about him today, even with the ugly past he had.

-I don’t know about you, but I have some past mistakes I sure wish I could undo.
-But instead of focusing on that, I focus instead on knowing that God has a big purpose and I must choose to use my energy towards accomplishing it.
+I don’t know about you, but I have made some past mistakes I sure wish I could undo.
+But instead of focusing on that, I focus instead on knowing that God has a big purpose, and I must choose to use my energy towards accomplishing it.

-When I totally have the CEO position to God, and I took on a managerial role in my company, I began to frame my mind to this notion that God has an amazing purpose for me and my business and I had to go to him daily for those instructions.
+When I totally have the CEO position to God, and I took on a managerial role in my company, I began to frame my mind to this notion that God has an amazing purpose for me and my business.
+I had to go to him daily for those instructions.